guzzijason/ansible-role-sudoers-policed/README.md

 ```
 cloud: True          # should we install the cloud-init default user's entry?
 cloud_user: centos   # the name of the default cloud-init user
-sudoer_purge: True   # should we also purge sudoers files that weren't created by Ansible?
+sudoer_purge: False   # should we also purge sudoers files that weren't created by Ansible?*
 ```

+\* If enabling the `sudoer_purge` feature, please be sure that the necessary ansible user is in your sudoer cofig, otherwise you could break your anisble environment.
+For this reason, this is disabled by default!

 Below is an example variable file.
 You can break up different individual or team sudo conifgs into different files for organizational purposes, and then specify each one as a parameter of the role.
 The output of this role will be a single `sudoers.d/sudoers` file, with all necessary entries contained.